1. Go in 3DsizeMe settings, scroll down to the bottom of the menu and click on Export.

-This procedure will allow you to export your 3DsizeMe files from your iPad to your PC computer.
-If, for any reason, you lose your iPad or it is unusable, you will be able to restore your last unsubmitted files to a new a device.
-Please note that the iPad is not intended to be the place to archive your patient’s files.
+This procedure will allow you to export your 3DsizeMe files from your device to your PC computer.
+If, for any reason, you lose your device or it is unusable, you will be able to restore your last unsubmitted files to a new a device.
+Please note that the device is not intended to be the place to archive your patient’s files.
 Preferably, you should submit your scans as soon as possible to your PC and save them there.

 1. Click on the Export button in 3DsizeMe settings.

 2. Make sure iTunes is installed on your PC.
-Then, plug the iPad on your PC.
+Then, plug the device on your PC.

-3. You should then see your iPad’s name in the left column.
-Click on the iPad logo at the top:
+in the left column.
+Click on the device logo at the top:

 4. Click on File sharing in the left column, then on 3DsizeMe in the middle column.
 After a few seconds, you should see an “Export.zip” file appear on the right: